Test Day

 Check the details of your booking carefully, including the location of your Test Centre and time of your test.

-You will receive a booking reminder email from Pearson VUE a couple of days before your booking.
+You will receive a booking reminder email from Pearson a couple of days before your booking.
 Plan your route to the Test Centre in advance.
 You need to arrive with enough time to check in.
 Entry will not be permitted if you arrive more than 15 minutes late.

 2: Check your ID